jadabrenon/latin101portfolio/docs/translation4.md

    equum is accusative and the subject of the infinitive duci

-   -in templum is a prepositional phrase meaning to the temple
+   in templum is a prepositional phrase meaning to the temple

 6. Parse duci.